-By Tuesday, the buzz has worn off.
 By Friday, they are back to their old habits.
-And by the end of the quarter, your revenue numbers haven’t budged.
+And by the end of the quarter, your revenue numbers have not moved an inch.

 The “Sugar Rush” of Motivational Seminars